Mask Art of Assam

-These masks or (Mukha) are of various kinds like– Mukh mukha (mask covering the face), Bor mukha (mask+costume, covers whole of the body), and Suti Su Mukha (smaller than Bor muka, but more compact) and are made of biodegradable materials such as bamboo, cane, potter's clay (Kumar mati), cow dung, jute fiber, paper cloth etc. It usually takes a period of 10 to 15 days to make one mask and traditionally hengul and haital were used for colouring the masks, but presently due to unavailability of those materials water-colour and chemical dyes are also in use.
-Till recent decades, the masks were stiff and didn't allow the actor to portray any facial expression but innovations brought by Padma Shri awardee Dr. Hemachandra Goswami has changed this.
-Despite its cultural significance, it is not widely embraced.
-This art is only prevalent in Upper Assam, especially in Majuli island, and only managed to survive in a plenty of Satras.
+These masks, or mukha, are of various kinds, such as mukh mukha (mask covering the face), bor mukha (mask and costume covering the whole body), and suti su mukha (smaller than bor mukha but more compact).
+They are made of biodegradable materials such as bamboo, cane, potter's clay (kumar mati), cow dung, jute fibre, paper, cloth, etc. It usually takes between 10 and 15 days to make one mask.
+Traditionally, hengul and haital were used for colouring the masks, but due to the unavailability of those materials, watercolours and chemical dyes are now also used.
+Until recent decades, the masks were stiff and did not allow the actor to portray facial expressions, but innovations introduced by Padma Shri recipient Dr. Hem Chandra Goswami have changed this.
+Despite its cultural significance, the art is not widely embraced.
+It is prevalent primarily in Upper Assam, particularly on Majuli island, and has survived in several Satras.

-In recognition of their increasing prominence both within India and internationally, the Indian government awarded a Geographical Indication (GI) tag to the well-established art of mask-making in Assam's Majuli region on March 4th, 2024, along with Majuli's traditional manuscript painting practice.
+In recognition of its increasing prominence both within India and internationally, the Indian government awarded a Geographical Indication (GI) tag to the art of mask-making in Majuli on 4 March 2024, along with Majuli's traditional manuscript painting practice.